Blackjack Variations

 Triple 7’s Blackjack

-The game gives them the chance to take part in huge bonus payouts and win progressive jackpots.
+The game gives players the chance to take part in huge bonus payouts and win progressive jackpots.
 To do so, they are required to place a small side bet.
 All side bets are added to the jackpot pools of the game, causing them to increase incrementally until somebody wins the top prize.

 Microgaming’s Triple 7’s Blackjack